-Canada is ranked third globally in terms of entrepreneurship ecosystem health,79 and it is consistently ranked highly in its ability to identify business opportunities, the support of institutional environments to help achieve these opportunities, and capital availability from both individual and institutional investors.80,81 However, entrepreneurs in Canada do not have large networks and have lower than average intentions to grow their business.82
+Canada is ranked third globally in terms of entrepreneurship ecosystem health, and it is consistently ranked highly in its ability to identify business opportunities, the support of institutional environments to help achieve these opportunities, and capital availability from both individual and institutional investors., However, entrepreneurs in Canada do not have large networks and have lower than average intentions to grow their business.

 Moreover, Canadian women have less Total Entrepreneurship Activity (TEA) rates compared to men.
-They are also less likely than men to start a business in the first place.83 Compared to other innovationdriven economies, Canada has a high share of women in the high-tech sector but the field remains male-dominated, which poses obstacles for women's activity in the sector.84 Canadian women entrepreneurs are more inclined to run early-stage firms in the retail, tourism, and professional services industries,85 concentrated more in consumer services.86 workforce is made up of women
+They are also less likely than men to start a business in the first place.
+Compared to other innovation-driven economies, Canada has a high share of women in the high-tech sector but the field remains male-dominated, which poses obstacles for women's activity in the sector.
+Canadian women entrepreneurs are more inclined to run early-stage firms in the retail, tourism, and professional services industries, concentrated more in consumer services.

-Over 40% of the global
+Over 40%